Don Hertzfeldt: Personal life

 Hertzfeldt was born on August 1, 1976, in Fremont, California, the son of an airline pilot and a county library clerk.
 Some publications have his place of birth as Fremont while others name Castro Valley, California.
 He is of half Swedish descent.
 Hertzfeldt attended Mission San Jose High School in Fremont.
 In his childhood, Hertzfeldt drew homemade comic books and, at the age of 15, he began to teach himself animation with a VHS video camera.
 Two of Hertzfeldt's teenage VHS cartoons can be seen on the "Bitter Films: Volume 1" DVD collection.

 While at film school, Hertzfeldt was drawn to animation as it was a less expensive form to work in.
 He could not afford to buy the numerous rolls of 16 mm film required to shoot live-action.
-He has stated, "I think I've always approached animation from a strange angle, a bit like a live-action filmmaker who just happens to draw.
-Editing, writing, sound—those are the things that usually come first in my head.
-Animation is often just the busy work I need to get through to connect the dots and tell the story."
+Because he had no formal training in animation, he has said he thinks of himself more like a "filmmaker who just happens to draw."

 Hertzfeldt has never held a job other than creating his animated films.
 His earliest teenage video animations found film festival exposure, and in film school at the University of California, Santa Barbara he was able to find international distribution for each of his 16mm student films.
 He is a 1998 graduate with a B.A. in Film Studies.

 Hertzfeldt primarily supports his work through self-distribution such as ticket sales from theatrical tours, DVDs, VOD, and television broadcasts.
 He has refused all advertising work.

-Hertzfeldt's influences include Steven Spielberg, Stanley Kubrick, David Lynch, Edward Gorey, Monty Python, Stan Brakhage, silent films, and the animated shorts he saw at numerous animation festivals at a young age, including the early works of Aardman Animation and Bill Plympton.
+Hertzfeldt's influences include Steven Spielberg, Stanley Kubrick, David Lynch, Edward Gorey, Frank Mouris, Stan Brakhage, Orson Welles, Monty Python, silent films (especially those by Charlie Chaplin and Buster Keaton), the alternative rock bands Radiohead, Nirvana, and R.E.M., Charles Schulz's Peanuts, and the animated shorts he saw at numerous animation festivals at a young age, including the early works of Aardman Animations and Bill Plympton.

 In 2022, for the BFI Sight and Sound "Greatest Films of All Time" poll, Hertzfeldt listed the following ten films as important titles that had "knocked me over the head at some point in life and continue to do so": The Act of Killing, Citizen Kane, Close Encounters of the Third Kind, Gates of Heaven, The Godfather, Goodfellas, Harold and Maude, Monty Python's Life of Brian, The Pianist, and 2001: A Space Odyssey.